 What are the responsibilities and job description for the Record Specialist position at Harris County Sheriff's Office?

-This position covers both the Records Specialist with the Criminal Warrants Section and the Central Records Division.
+This posting covers both the Records Specialist in the Criminal Warrants Section and the Central Records Division.

 This position requires 24-hour coverage, 7 days a week, and includes shift work.